bryanbraun/bryanbraun.github.io/_pages/now.md

 ---
 title: Now
-date: 2023-10-26 # last updated
+date: 2024-01-01 # last updated
 excerpt: What I'm doing now.
 permalink: /now/
 ---

 I'm at home in Dayton Ohio.
-It's chilly outside and the daylight hours are waning.
-We've pulled out our cold-weather gear and switched our thermostat from A/C to heating.
-I think we're all set to spend another winter in Dayton.
+It's cold and gray outside, but we're excited to embrace the new year after spending a nice Christmas holiday with family and friends.

 ## At Work

-I've been working remotely as a Software Engineer at [Formidable](https://formidable.com/) for over a year and a half.
+I've been working remotely as a Software Engineer at [Formidable](https://formidable.com/) for almost two years.
 Formidable was [recently acquired by NearForm](https://formidable.com/blog/2023/formidable-joins-forces-with-nearform/) but my day-to-day work has been relatively unaffected.
 Lately, I've been working on an e-commerce codebase migration.
 I've done a lot of e-commerce work in the last few years and I can feel the momentum of that experience helping me today.

 ## At Home

 I'm up early these days, teaching a morning class twice a week and taking my son to school.
 I'm also weightlifting twice a week.
-I've just reached a new bench press max of 205 lbs and my long-term goal is to bench 225.
+I've just reached a new bench press max of 210 lbs and my long-term goal is to bench 225.
 I'm not in a hurry.

 I practice the piano a lot these days because I play in church on Sundays.
 I'm getting better at taking difficult songs, writing in the fingering, and working them up to a playable state.